gallery

 Limitations

-While seashore forms or varieties are salt tolerant, it is not known if upland or arboreal varieties have this tolerance.
+While seashore forms or varieties are very salt tolerant, it is not known if upland or arboreal varieties have this tolerance.

 leaf Environmental Information